Meron-Gelbard/Java-app-CI-CD/README.md

 ## How to Setup the pipeline, trigger it and view the results:

 1. **Fork and pull this repo:**
-    - In the main menu of this repo click *"Fork"* to copy to your *GitHub* account.
+    - In the main menu of this repo click *"Fork"* to make a copy in your *GitHub* account.
     - On your local machine initialize git and pull your new repo.

     ``` bash